Reg: TCK 465

 465 entered service in June 1963 and was allocated to Blackburn’s George Street garage where it stayed until 1970.
 By January that year it was at Southport before moving to Preston in mid 1975.
 By March 1977 it was at Skerton (Lancaster) depot where it remained.
 It was converted to act as a tow bus and that ensured its longevity being finally withdrawn in 1982.
 That was not the end of its association with Lancaster as it was acquired for towing by Lonsdale PSV Sales.
 After another 10 years it joined the RVPT collection.

 Although safely stored undercover it was not on the short term list for restoration.
 In early 2015 RVPT member John Davis from the Isle of Man offered to take it and fully restore it.
 John already owns 665, a short Leopard.
-The Trust has accepted this offer and the bus will move to the island for restoration with a target of 2019, Ribble’s centenary year.
+The Trust has accepted this offer and the bus has now moved to the island for restoration.